Ugadi (1997 film): Cast

+Production

+A song was shot at Kulu Manali.

 Soundtrack

 Reception

-The film was reviewed by Zamin Ryot.
-A critic from Andhra Today wrote that "The wishy- washy story and the lackluster performance of the hero disappoints the high expectations of the audience".
+A critic from Zamin Ryot wrote, "In his eagerness to direct himself by focusing on the role of the hero he plays, Krishna Reddy complains that he was unable to focus on other characters, the story and the scenes".
+A critic from Andhra Today noted, "The wishy- washy story and the lackluster performance of the hero disappoints the high expectations of the audience".